 Once the Berbere spice mix is done, start on the lentils.

-When the lentils are simmering, rub chicken thighs on all sides with kosher salt and Berbere Spice Mix.
+When the lentils are simmering, rub chicken thighs on all sides with kosher salt, pepper and Berbere Spice Mix.

 Heat a skillet with oil on medium high heat and place thighs skin side down, searing until golden and crispy, about 6-8 minutes.
 Turn over and sear a few more minutes.
 Place in a hot oven until internal temp reaches 165F.
 Serve over the Ethiopian Lentils and sprinkle with Italian parsley.